The magic of catamaran cruises in Mauritius …

 Ile aux Benitiers beach vendors

-You’ll sail back to the jetty in the afternoon to the sound of music played by the crew.
+You’ll sail back to the jetty in the afternoon.

 You’ll sail beyond our coral reefs to the small islands of the North in a luxury catamaran.
 These trips take about an hour and a half.
 You can see the outline of Mauritius on the horizon in the image below.